jmartindf/voxduo/content/episodes/goldenage/goldenage-005.md

 Episode: 5
 Show: The Golden Age
 EpTitle: Black Panther
-TweetText: "We've given our #entertainment podcast a makeover!
+TweetText: We've given our #entertainment podcast a makeover!
 THE GOLDEN AGE -- a show committed to celebrating our century's unrivaled creativity!
-And what better subject to start with than @Marvel's #BlackPanther?"
+And what better subject to start with than @Marvel's #BlackPanther?
-Description: "We've given our entertainment podcast a makeover!
+Description: We've given our entertainment podcast a makeover!
 THE GOLDEN AGE -- a show committed to celebrating our century's unrivaled creativity!
-And what better subject to start with than Marvel's BLACK PANTHER?"
+And what better subject to start with than Marvel's BLACK PANTHER?
 EpisodeLink: https://voxduo.com/goldenage/5
 ---